-- The printed lyrics of the track
+- Printed lyrics of the track

-- The limited edition vinyl of the track
+- Limited-edition vinyl of the track

-- The story of the song (written interview)
+- Story of the song (written interview)

-- The story of the song (video interview)
+- Story of the song (video interview)

-- The lyric video
+- Lyric video

-- The official music video
+- Official music video

-- The dance remix
+- Dance remix

-- The alternative acoustic version
+- Alternative acoustic version

-- The unreleased instrumental
+- Unreleased instrumental

 Create a content calendar and use scheduling services to automate your distribution

 There is a common misperception that to use social media, you always need to be on it.
 What if you set aside two hours every Sunday to plan posts for a week.
-Use services like Tweedeck, Later, or Facebook itself to schedule posts to avoid the daily slog.
+Use services like Tweetdeck, Later, or Facebook itself to schedule posts to avoid the daily slog.

-Either focus on one track at a time, or mix them up throughout the same week.
+Either focus on one track at a time or mix them up throughout the same week.
 If fans don’t like one track or one video, there is always something new to discover.
 They might not love the audio, but love the lyrics, the remix or the acoustic version.
 Use Spotify as a sign off for all pieces of content.
-EG “Discover this track and more of our music on Spotify” this ensures you maximise revenue generating opportunities.
+EG “Discover this track and more of our music on Spotify” this ensures you maximise revenue-generating opportunities.

-If you have two albums and two EPs already released, that means 15 tracks or a potential for 450 different pieces of content to post on social media.
+If you have two albums and two EPs already released, that means 15 tracks or potential for 450 different pieces of content to post on social media.
 Suddenly you have almost a year’s worth of Facebook posts all ready to go.
 Once you get to the end start again.
 Remember new fans are always joining midway through the cycle.

 “It’s like painting the Golden Gate Bridge, the job is never complete, and you are always adding new tracks and content to each cycle.”